dannyodeleon/Feral-Hog-Identification/README.md

 ## Overview

 Feral pigs(a.k.a feral hogs, wild hogs, feral swine, razorbacks) are out of control.
-In recent decades, feral pig numbers have grown to unmanagable levels, particularly in Texas.
+In recent decades, feral pig numbers have grown to unmanageable levels, particularly in Texas.
 They are widely considered to be the most destructive invasive species in the United States.
-Feral hogs cause tremndous damage to crops, livestock, waterways, native plants, wildlife, and local eco-systems.
+Feral hogs cause tremendous damage to crops, livestock, waterways, native plants, wildlife, and local eco-systems.
 Their annual damage is estimated to be around 1.5 billion dollars annually.
 2.6 million feral pigs reside in Texas, accounting for half of the total US population.
 That population is exploding at an estimated 20% growth rate.
-Mitigation and control efforts at the Federal, State, and local levels has proved the issue to extrememely challenging.
+Mitigation and control efforts at the federal, state, and local levels has proven the issue to be extremely challenging.
 Farmers spend millions in efforts to protect their business and property from feral pigs.
 It's not unheard of to lose tens of thousands of dollars in a single night due to the feral pigs destruction.
 As AI and embedded device technologies mature and become more affordable, there is an opportunity to provide relief to those affected by feral pigs.
 The goal of this project is to demonstrate the ability to deploy cutting-edge, scaleable object detection models, including tuning/training for a specific application, to quickly create solutions for my team and customers.

 ## Object Detection

 Object detection is a computer vision technique used to locate and identify one or more objects in an image or video.
 Object detection combines object localization and classification.
 Whereas classification and localization works for only one object in a frame.
-Object detection works for mulitple objects as well as multiple instances of an object in a given image.
+Object detection works for multiple objects as well as multiple instances of an object in a given image.
 Various types of object detection algorithms exist today.
 The top-preforming algorithms employ CNNs and Deep Neural Network architecture.
 These models can 2 broken up in 2 broad categories:

  * Two-stage Detectors(region proposal based framework)